 Real world’s scenes very often have a dynamic range that digital cameras cannot capture, and Grad ND filters will help you balance the exposure in your frame in ways that no post-processing trick can, helping your camera to get the most out of your landscapes.
 To achieve full expressive control of long exposures, using ND filters is the only solution putting you in complete control of your shutter speed, no matter the amount of light available.
 A polariser will help you control reflections and saturate your colours in a way that is impossible to achieve in post-processing.

-There are many brands offering complete sets of filters out there; the best known among professional photographers are Lee Filters, Formatt-Hitech and Singh-Ray.
+There are many brands offering complete sets of filters out there, and new ones keep appearing.
+The best known among professional photographers, and those we’ll examine in this best filters for landscape photography review, are Lee Filters, Formatt-Hitech and Singh-Ray.
 Recently, Formatt-Hitech released a new line of Schott Superwhite glass filters, the Firecrest, claiming to be the world’s first hyper-neutral filters.
 This, of course, got my attention.
-In my quest for the best, most neutral filter set I got myself a set of the new Firecrest and a set of regular Formatt-Hitech filters as well to compare with my Singh-Ray and Lee Filters.
+In my quest for the best, most neutral filter set, I got myself a set of the new Firecrest and a set of regular Formatt-Hitech filters as well, to compare with my Singh-Ray and Lee Filters.

 Moving on to solid NDs, I started with a mild 3-stop filter (click on the images to enlarge):

 Here we can see that the Formatt-Hitech resin features a very prominent magenta cast; the Singh-Ray, some blue cast; and again, the Lee and the Formatt-Hitech Firecrest are the most neutral of the group, with the Lee showing a very little magenta cast and the Formatt-Hitech a minor blue cast, both inconsequential in practice.